ff6347/doing-papercraft/docs/index.md

 - Vector Editor (Illustrator, Inkscape, Affinity Designer)
 - Processing

+!!!note
     Some of these are optional.
 Depending on which workflow you are going to use.